Beats Pill

-Beats Pill is a brand of portable Bluetooth speakers produced by Beats Electronics.
-The Pill was released in 2012.
-The devices include 3.5 mm audio input and output jacks and charges over a Micro USB port.
+Beats Pill is a line of portable Bluetooth speakers produced by Beats Electronics, a subsidiary of Apple Inc. The speakers are characterized primarily by their capsule-like form factor.
+Several Pill models have been released since the original launch in 2012, with the most recent version released in 2024.

+The original model received mixed reviews, with critics praising its industrial design and ease-of-use, but believing that its sound quality was lacking in the low end, and was not high enough to justify the product's price.
+The updated Beats Pill+ model received more positive reviews, with critics believing that it had cleaner and more balanced audio, albeit still lacking in overall power output.

 Design and functionality

 Serving as one of the company's first self-developed products after the end of its exclusive manufacturing deal with Monster Cable Products, the Beats Pill was designed by Robert Brunner's studio Ammunition Design Group, and carries a capsule-based design roughly 7.7 in in length.
 Its appearance is characterized by curved surfaces and a gloss finish.
 The speaker contains minimal controls; the logo serves as a multi-purpose button for starting and stopping tracks, and the only other buttons are volume keys and the power button.

-The Pill uses Bluetooth to connect to a device (such as a smartphone), and also supports near-field communication for device pairing.
+The Pill uses Bluetooth and supports near-field communication for device pairing.
 It also includes 3.5mm audio input and output jacks.
 The Pill charges over a Micro USB port, and comes with a USB AC adapter.
 The device also includes a microphone so it can be used as a speakerphone.
 The Pill is also an aptX-certified device.
 In 2013, updated versions of the Pill, Beats Pill 2.0, were released.
 The new models have longer battery life, a port for charging other USB devices, the ability to pair Pills together with near-field communication (NFC) to play the same audio either individually, or handling left and right stereo channels respectively, character stands, and a new, larger "XL" version.

 On June 3, 2015, Beats voluntarily recalled all Pill XL models, citing that in rare cases, the battery may overheat and combust.